ssi-anik/amqp/readme.md

 - `Queue::make` - `name` keys must be present in the given array.

-The `Queue::make` method also accepts the following key when making a queue instance.
+The `Queue::make` method also accepts the following keys when making a queue instance.

 - `declare` Type: `bool`.
 Default: `false`.
 If you want to declare the queue.
 - `passive` Type: `bool`.
 Default: `false`.
 If the queue is passive.